Corruption in Kyrgyzstan

 In Kyrgyzstan, corruption is present at almost all levels of society, business and government.
-One of the factors contributing to this is the possession of the largest gold deposit in Central Asia, Kumtor (the state budget receives only a small part of taxes and payments from the mine, but which contributed to many corruption scandals and allegations of corruption among the country's top officials), its large reserves of gold, coal and geographic location.
+Notable among Kyrgyzstan's large reserves of gold and coal is the largest gold deposit in Central Asia, Kumtor.
+Although the state budget receives only a small part of taxes and payments from Kumtor, the mine contributed to many corruption scandals and allegations of corruption among the country's top officials).

 "Bribery among low and mid-level officials is part of everyday life and sometimes even transparent," says Freedom House, adding that widespread corruption helps "limit equality of opportunity."

 Local authorities and militia in the south of Kyrgyzstan are characterized by a high level of corruption and intolerance towards Uzbeks.
 The June crisis deprived state institutions of that small trust from the Uzbek diaspora, which was in short supply before the crisis.
 Corruption of local authorities and militia in the south of Kyrgyzstan contributed greatly to the June 2010 events.

 At one time, even Akayev admitted that crime and corruption have firmly settled on the seventh floor of the White House (there are the offices of the president and the prime minister).
 This statement has not lost its relevance under Bakiyev.
 Thus, according to the lists of his Ak Zhol party, in 2007, one of the leaders of the southern organized criminal group, Sanzhar Kadyraliev, entered parliament, later shot dead in his office deputy car.
 Other leaders of organized criminal groups, Iskender Matraimov, Bayaman Erkinbaev, Rysbek Akmatbaev, Omurbek Bakirov, Ulan Cholponbaev, Bakytbek Zhetigenov, Altynbek Sulaimanov, were also elected to the country's parliament.